Bucherer–Bergs reaction: Limitations

 One limitation of the Bucherer–Bergs reactions is that it only has one point of diversity.
 Only changes in the structure of the starting ketone or aldehyde will lead to variations in the final hydantoin.

-One way to increase the number of points of diversity is by combining a reaction with 2-Methyleneaziridine with the Bucherer–Bergs reaction in a one-pot synthesis (see Figure 1).
+One way to increase the number of points of diversity is by combining a reaction with 2-Methyleneaziridine with the Bucherer–Bergs reaction in a one-pot synthesis.
 First, the reaction of 2-Methyleneaziridine 1 with Grignard reagent, catalytic Cu(I), and R2-X causes the 2-Methyleneaziridine to ring open and form a ketimine 2.
 The ketimine is then subjected to the Bucherer-Bergs reagents, resulting in a 5,5'- disubstituted hydantoin 3.
 This reaction has three points of chemical diversity as the structure of the aziridine starting compound, the organometallic reagent, and the electrophile can all be varied to synthesize a different hydantoin.

 Improvements

 One improvement on the Bucherer–Bergs reaction has been the use of ultrasonication.
 More recently, many organic reactions have been accelerated by ultrasonic irradiation.
 In the past, the Bucherer–Bergs reaction has had problems with polymerization, long reaction time, and difficult work-up.
 5,5-disubstituted hydantoins can be prepared using the Bucherer–Bergs reaction under ultrasonication.
 Compared with reports in the literature, this makes so the reaction can be carried out at a lower temperature, have a shorter reaction time, a higher yield, and a more simple work-up.